View Mary Orr's Obituary on stltoday.com and share memories

 Orr, Mary H.

-Services: Visitation 4-8 p.m., Thursday at VINYARD's in Festus.
-Visitation 10 a.m. until the time of services at 11 a.m. at Grace Presbyterian Church in Crystal City, MO.
+Services: Visitation 4-8 PM Friday at VINYARD's in Festus.
+Visitation Saturday from 10 AM until the time of services at 11 AM at Grace Presbyterian Church in Crystal City, MO.
 Interment in Peaceful Ridge Cemetery, DeSoto.
 Memorials to Mary's House of Hope.